newgirlhannah/newgirlhannah/README.md

 - 👀 I’m interested in looking pretty
 - 🌱 I’m currently learning how to code aha
 - 💞️ I’m looking to collaborate on hmmmm aything x
-- 📫 How to reach me call me, beep me, if you wanna reach me
+- 📫 How to reach me: call me, beep me
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I am building the next evertbrite :) but better